May 2018: This chapter has been amended as the cap on care costs, introduced by the Care Act 2014 and planned for 2020, will no longer be implemented.

 The Care Act 2014 came into effect on 1st April 2015.
 A further stage of implementation was planned for 2020 but this will now not be implemented.
 A Green paper will be published in 2019 regarding new legislation for social care reform.

-In October 2014, the Department of Health issued statutory guidance – Care and Support Statutory Guidance – for local authorities and partner agencies.
+In October 2014, the Department of Health (now the Department of Health and Social Care) issued statutory guidance – Care and Support Statutory Guidance – for local authorities and partner agencies.
 Chapter 14 of the guidance replaces the previous statutory guidance No Secrets: Guidance on Developing and Implementing Multi-Agency Policies and Procedures to Protect Vulnerable Adults from Abuse (Department of Health, 2000).

 The purpose of the Act is:

 ‘to make provision to reform the law relating to care and support for adults and the law relating to support for carers; to make provision about safeguarding adults from abuse or neglect; to make provision about care standards; to establish and make provision about Health Education England; to establish and make provision about the Health Research Authority; to make provision about integrating care and support with health services; and for connected purposes.’
 (Care Act 2014)

 It unites a number of different Acts into one single legislative framework of care and support for adults and their carers.
 Individual clauses are either:

 - new legislation which will impact on local authorities,

 - new legislation but not new policy, therefore a large number of local authorities may already be carrying out such activities, or

 2. Clauses of the Care Act